LoyolaChicagoBooks/introcs-csharp/rst/ifelsechained.rst

 This statement only prints one of two lines if there is a problem with the weight of the suitcase.
 Nothing is printed if there is not a problem.

+If the final ``else`` clause is omitted from the general ``if` ... ``else if`` ... pattern above, at most one block after a condition is executed:  That is the block after the first true condition.
+If all the conditions are false, none of the statement blocks will be executed.

+It is also possible to embed |if-else| statements inside other ``if`` or
+|if-else| statements in more complicated patterns.

 Sign Exercise
 ~~~~~~~~~~~~~